soprgopi/Analysis-of-Scaling-down-parameters-and-creating-a-Digital-Twin-of-a-Reciprocating-Compressor/project/README.md

   longer stroke to check whether inertia ever becomes significant.
 - Indicator diagram is idealised (no valve dynamics, no leakage, no friction) — fine for first-pass sizing, not for the final digital twin.
-- All geometry and pressure figures are representative, not real Maximator specifications (see `docs/design-basis.md` §7).
+- All geometry and pressure figures are representative

 ## Requirements